jameshc2001/qmk_firmware/readme.md

 ## Official Website

 [qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.

+## James Specific Stuff

+I'm going to forget how this all works so brief explanation:

+Your keyboard is this one ...\qmk_firmware\keyboards\crkbd\crkbd.c

+To flash the firmware you use QMK MSYS, it is installed on your system already!

+Commands in order:

+qmk compile -kb crkbd/rev1 -km via

+cd /c/Users/james/qmk_firmware/.build

+qmk flash crkbd_rev1_via.hex